Vivek11004/bird_ml_system/README.md

 ### Interpretation

 * Larger birds → larger bounding box area → higher weight index
-* Confidence reflects stability of size across frames
+* Confidence reflects **temporal stability**, not prediction certainty

+> ⚠️ Note: Confidence values are small because they are derived from variance, not model probability.

+---

-### What is required to convert to grams?
+### What Is Required to Convert to Grams?

 To estimate **absolute weight (grams)**, one of the following is required:

-1. Camera calibration (pixel-to-real-world mapping)
+1. Camera calibration (pixel → real-world scale)
 2. Known reference object dimensions in the scene
-3. Labeled dataset with true bird weights for regression
+3. Labeled dataset with bird weights for regression

 ---